 According to federal, state, and city laws, employers cannot segregate minority employees by physically isolating them from other employees or from customer contact.
 It is illegal for employers to relegate members of a minority to specific jobs or to exclude them from certain positions.
 Here are several examples of unlawful segregation and classification:

 If you suspect that your employer is illegally classifying and segregating employees according to race or color, contact Akin Law Group as soon as possible to find out more about your rights and options.

 Employees are often afraid to report instances or race and color discrimination because they are afraid of retaliation from their employers, supervisors, or coworkers.
 Moreover, they are afraid that they will be unable to prove that the discrimination occurred.

-If you have faced race discrimination or harassment at your workplace, tell a supervisor or your human resources department about the situation right away.
-Once your employer is aware of the race discrimination, it must conduct a swift and impartial investigation; if evidence of racial discrimination is found, the employer is required to take action to prevent it in the future.
+If you have faced discrimination or harassment at your workplace, tell a supervisor or your human resources department about the situation right away.
+Once your employer is aware of the discrimination, it must conduct a swift and impartial investigation; if evidence of racial discrimination is found, the employer is required to take action to prevent it in the future.